-The Capital Works Program for the 2025-26 year is expected to be \$25.68m and reflects our constrained financial position.
+The Capital Works Program for the 2025-26 year is expected to be \$33.79 million, including \$6.6 million carried forward from 2024-25 and \$27.17 million of new works.

-Capital expenditure levels have been set to address our Asset Management Strategy and Open Space Strategy Initiatives.
+Capital expenditure levels have been set to address our Asset Management Strategy and Open Space Strategy initiatives.
 Our infrastructure and community facilities require considerable investment to ensure they last their full life cycle and to ensure the community gets the best use out of them.
+A reduction in new works reflects our constrained financial position.